Architectural photography: Interior

 Interior architectural photography can also be performed with ambient light transmitted through windows and skylights, as well as interior lighting fixtures.
 Frequently though, architectural photographers use supplemental lighting to improve the illumination within a building.
 Either electronic flash "strobes" or incandescent "hot lights" are generally used.
 A feature of architectural photography is that the principal subjects almost always remains stationary.
 It is therefore possible to use post-processing editing to achieve a balanced lighting scheme, even in the absence of additional lighting.

 This combination of using natural light and artificial light is sometimes described as "flambient lighting" - a combination of the words "flash" and "ambient".
 The key is not letting one of the light sources over power the other.
 If used properly and blended well in post-processing, the result is the best lighting possible for interior photography.

 Detail

 The architectural detail of a building shows a closer view of the texture and material from which they are built.
 This type of closer framing provides additional information on the materiality, usability and finishes of the building or property.

-Trade organizations

-The architectural photography as a profession is primarily represented by three trade organizations, which strive to spread best practices among architectural photographers, as well as promote the sound business practices, consistency, quality and copyright protection.